OriolAbril/oriol_unraveled/_pages/about.md

 probabilistic modeling and statistical research with special emphasis on openness and reproducibility.

-In my spare time, I like to play board games and going to the beach to do water activities.
+In my spare time, I like playing board games and going to the beach to do water activities.
 I have been sailing and snorkeling regularly since I was little and more I recently added kayaking to the mix too!
 I generally spend the summer at the _Costa Brava_.
 Here I leave you a sneak peak of the views